TIPO: Text to Image with Text Presampling for Prompt Optimization: Methodology

 Although the text descriptions used for T2I model training are notably diverse, most are image captions that fall into two broad categories: tag-based and natural language (NL)-based captions.
 Tag-based captions, such as those in the Danbooru2023 dataset~\citep{nyanko2023danbooru,githubGitHubKohakuBlueleafHakuBooru}, use comma-separated, succinct terms to describe image content.
 In contrast, NL-based captions, typically generated by language models with visual capabilities~\citep{NEURIPS2023_6dcf277e, agrawal2024pixtral, GPT4o, li2024llava, bai2023qwen, dai2024nvlm, xiao2024florence, deitke2024molmo}, may comprise multiple sentences.
 We represent both types using a unified text set \( T = \{t_1, t_2, t_3, \ldots, t_n\} \), where each element is an individual tag or sentence.

 While the original image captions are fine-grained and detailed, which can yield high-quality images when all elements are used, they often result in prompts that are excessively lengthy or overloaded with information.
 Such prompts diverge from typical user input and pose alignment challenges.
-To mitigate this, we construct a simpler subset \(T_s \subset T\) by removing some tags and sentences from the original set\footnote{For long sentences, off-the-shelf text splitters (e.g., FastText) are used to segment them into multiple sentences.}, as detailed in Section~\ref{subsec:prompt-format}.
+To mitigate this, we construct a simpler subset by removing some tags and sentences from the original prompt 1set, as detailed in Section~\ref{subsec:prompt-format}.